Causally Fair Node Classification on Non-IID Graph Data: Method

 \begin{lemma}[\citep{DBLP:journals/corr/abs-2204-07697}] For two different nodes $i,j$, $c^{(i)}=c^{(j)}$ if and only if nodes $i$ and $j$ have identical computation trees in the WL graph isomorphism test. \end{lemma}

-Based on this concept, we propose two key assumptions below that permit causal inference in NSCM by using the $do$-calculus.
+Based on this representation, we introduce conditions under which the heterogeneous node-level mechanisms can be reduced to a shared functional form.

-\begin{assumption}[Decomposability] The structural equation in NSCM can be decomposed into a message-passing mechanism that represents the aggregated causal effect of the neighborhood and an internal causal mechanism that represents the causal effect transmitted within the node. \end{assumption}
+\begin{condition}[Decomposability] The structural equation in the NSCM can be decomposed into a message-passing mechanism that aggregates neighborhood information and an internal mechanism that governs the node-level causal effect. \end{condition}